Differential Privacy of Quantum and Quantum-Inspired Classical Recommendation Algorithms: Preliminaries

-The Eckart-Young theorem actually suggests a practical recommendation algorithm via SVD: first, reconstruct the preference matrix as $\tilde P=T_{\le k}$, where $k$ is a rank cutoff parameter tuned by algorithm practitioners.
-As shown by another study\cite{achlioptasFastComputationLowrank2007}, the low-rank components $T_{\le k}$ closely approximate original matrix $P$ with high probability.
+\end{theorem} The Eckart-Young theorem actually suggests a practical recommendation algorithm via SVD: first, reconstruct the preference matrix as $\tilde P=T_{\le k}$, where $k$ is a rank cutoff parameter tuned by algorithm practitioners.
+As shown by Achlioptas and McSherry \cite{achlioptasFastComputationLowrank2007}, the low-rank components $T_{\le k}$ closely approximate original matrix $P$ with high probability.
 Consequently, then sampling a high value entry from $\td P$ would yield reasonably good recommendations.

-\textbf{Quantum and quantum-inspired-classical recommendation algorithms.} Based on the aforementioned idea, the quantum recommendation algorithm tries to compute and generate the quantum state $|\widetilde{(T_{\le k})_i}\rangle$\footnote{The wavy notation denotes approximation, see section \ref{sec:more_notations}.} then measure it, so as to provide a potentially good recommendation to user $i$.
-Under the hood, the quantum algorithm extends the quantum phase estimation algorithm\cite{nielsen_chuang_qcqi} to quantum singular value estimation(QSVE), and uses QSVE to project $\ket {T_i}$ onto a subspace spanned by right singular vectors whose corresponding singular values are greater than threshold $\sig$.
-In the quantum algorithm, $T$ is assumed to take values 0 and 1 only, which naturally results from a "thumb up/down" system and serves as a simplification.
-We'll inherit and use the binary simplification in our analysis, too.

-Similarly, the quantum-inspired-classical recommendation algorithm \cite{ewin_tang_ciq} generates an approximation to $T_{\le k}$ before sampling to generate recommendations.
-This algorithm is also based on SVD, but uses a probabilistic downsampling technique developed by Frieze et al. \cite{frieze2004fast} to achieve acceleration over traditional deterministic algorithms.
-For more details of both algorithms, please refer to appendix \ref{appendix:algo_detail} or the original literature.

-The error analysis of both algorithms are quite complicated.
-For a clearer presentation, we adopt a reasonably simplified model, where we ignore the error incurred by quantum phase estimation or matrix downsampling, and the singular value threshold $\sig$ is substituted with the number of ranks to be preserved ($\sig\approx\sig_k\to k$).
-The reason for the first simplification is that errors don't have a big impact on our DP analysis.
-The second simplification is based on the observation that the cutoff parameter is usually tuned by human operators such that the algorithm can distinguish data from noise.
-Different forms of parameters would just lead to similar results after manual tuning, so there's no difference between using a threshold and picking the first $k$ terms in an ordered array of singular values.
-Formally, the simplified model of both algorithms can be defined as follows:

-\begin{definition}[Simplified Recommendation Algorithms] \begin{enumerate} \item The quantum recommendation algorithm $\A_{\rm RQ}^{k}$ takes in a preference database matrix $T$, a user index $i$, computes $(T_{\le k})_i$ and samples a product $j$ from $(T_{\le k})_i$ by $\ell^2$-norm sampling as its output. \item The classical recommendation algorithm $\A_{\rm RC}^{k}$ takes in a preference database matrix $T$, a user index $i$, computes $T_{\le k}$ and samples a product $j$ from $i$-th row of $T_{\le k}$ by $\ell^2$-norm sampling as its output. \end{enumerate}

-In both algorithms, $k$ is a rank cutoff parameter (usually tuned and chosen by human operators) such that the algorithm can separate data from noise.
-By the low-rank assumption, $k$ is in the order of $\rank (P)\sim\polylog(m,n)$, or $k=\O(\polylog(m,n))$. \end{definition}
+This is shown in Fig.~\ref{fig:Eckart_Young}.

+\paragraph{The Incoherence Assumption.} Aside from the low-rank requirement, successful matrix completion also relies on a structural regularity of the singular vectors, commonly phrased as an incoherence (or delocalization) condition, which roughly means the singular vectors do not have any large coordinates.